spatie/laravel-honeypot/README.md

 ### Disabling in testing

 By default any protected form that is submitted in faster than 1 second will be marked as spammy.
-TWhen running end to end test, which should run as fast as possible, you probably don't want this.
+When running end to end tests, which should run as fast as possible, you probably don't want this.

 To disable all honeypots in code you can set the `enabled` config value to `false`.